SiahYoonn/GHP/README.md

 2. Adjustments of servo angles for mimicry
 3. Slicing a string to express in order

-I will upload the tennis detector by tomorrow (hopefully)
+I will upload the tennis detector by this weekend (hopefully)